-I later found out from Watson’s memoirs that Holmes had in fact grilled the ladies for the real story but they would reveal nothing, however upon investigating at the shipping office of who the Rock of Gibraltar belonged, he summoned by telegram, on Captain Jack Croker, who it appeared had acted in defence of the lady, of the house Lady Brackenstall upon being discovered talking to Croker by the Dead man, lord Eustace Brackenstall, who was by evidence and abusive man, who an abusive creature, It had by all accounts been a fair fight and Croker bore wounds of it, but the younger man had won out.
+I later found out from Watson’s memoirs that Holmes had in fact grilled the ladies for the real story.
+They would reveal nothing, however upon investigating at the shipping office to whom the Rock of Gibraltar belonged.
+Summonimg by telegram, the captain of the Rock, Captain Jack Croker.
+It appeared he’d acted in defence of the lady of the house.
+Upon being discovered talking to Croker by the Dead man, lord Eustace Brackenstall.
+Who was by evidence and abusive man, an abusive creature.
+It had by all accounts been a fair fight and Croker bore wounds of it, but the younger man had won out.

-I bare no Ill will to Sherlock Holmes for this action, as i believe it was just action, If I had any of the evidence that Holmes had, i would have had no choice in the matter as my duty and office would have had me, arrest Croker and there would be every chance that if found guilty by a jury he would have found his neck in the noose that he did not deserve.
+I bare no Ill will to Sherlock Holmes for this action.
+I believe it was a just action.
+If I had any of the evidence that Holmes had, i would have had no choice in the matter.
+My duty and office would have had me, arrest Croker.
+There would be every chance that if found guilty by a jury.
+He would have found his neck in the noose that he did not deserve.

 see further back stories at allornothingblog.co.uk or tourist information at Friendlytravelguide.com